ferzanoveri/StuntGuard/ReadMe.md

 ### Cloud Run
 Cloud Run is used as a backend service and to deploy machine learning models and API endpoints using containerized services.

-### Cloud Storage
-Cloud Storage is used to store assets and machine learning models.

 ### Cloud SQL
 Cloud SQL is used to store relational data such as user data, child data, and prediction results from machine learning models.